rkpattnaik780/app-services-sdk-core/README.md

 | Java   | [app-services-sdk-java](/app-services-sdk-java/)        |
 |  Go   | [app-services-sdk-go](/app-services-sdk-go/)        |

+## Structure

+RHOAS SDK's are delivered as set of individual packages.
+SDK's are divided into two types:

+- **Management SDKs** - support creating services
+- **Instance SDKs** -  support interaction with services (limited to capabilities not supported by upstream tools)

 ## Purpose of this repository

 Repository contains source code for openapi based generator along with automation scripts that generate all